Alir3z4/waldo/README.md

 >>> sub_image.display() # It will open up a graphical window and shows the result Exit with pressing 0 (zero).
 ```

+To find more detailed examples of how to use the library you may have a look at `tests/test_sub_images.py` test case
+file.

 ### Development